leerob/dart-react-todo/README.md

 To summarize so far, we have:

-- Initilized an entry point into the application
+- Initialized an entry point into the application
 - Defined actions for the todo list
 - Created a data model for a Todo item
 - Set up a store to contain the application's data